University Sports Association of Poland

-Academic Sports Association (Polish: Akademicki Związek Sportowy, AZS) is a mass students’ sport organization, one of the biggest sports associations in Poland.
-Its main objectives are development of physical education, promotion of healthy lifestyle and physical activities among Polish youth.
+The Academic Sports Association (Akademicki Związek Sportowy, AZS) is a mass students’ sport organization, one of the biggest sports associations in Poland.
+Its main objectives are the development of physical education, the promotion of a healthy lifestyle and physical activities among Polish youth.

-Currently, AZS has around 50 000 members, students of around 200 colleges across Poland.
-Students, associated with the organization, can practice various kinds of sports as amateurs and as professionals.
-AZS sportspersons make up around 25% of members of Polish national teams, they are represented in all major sports events across the world, including the Olympic Games.
+Currently, AZS has around 50,000 members, students of around 200 colleges across Poland.
+Students, associated with the organisation, can practice various kinds of sports as amateurs and as professionals.
+AZS sportspersons make up around 25% of members of Polish national teams; they are represented in all major sports events across the world, including the Olympic Games.

 History

 Early days

-Akademicki Związek Sportowy was founded on 15 May 1909, during a meeting of students, which took place in Collegium Novum of the Jagiellonian University in Kraków.
-A student of medicine of the Jagiellonian University, Wacław Majewski, became first director of the association.
+The AZS was founded on 15 May 1909, during a meeting of students, which took place in the Collegium Novum of the Jagiellonian University in the Grand Duchy of Kraków.
+Wacław Majewski, a medical student at Jagiellonian University, became the first director of the association.

-In the Second Polish Republic, AZS quickly developed into a mass organization, present in all Polish major urban areas.
+In the Second Polish Republic, the AZS quickly developed into a mass organization, present in all Polish major urban areas.
 Number of its branches grew, and by 1939, there were seven of them: